 Final Thought

 Last but not least, always maintain the new hair color that you have invested in with good salon-quality shampoo, conditioner, and treatment to look after the health of your hair.
-Healthy well-hydrated hair always holds colors the best, as the cuticle is closed and traps the color pigments… enjoy!
+Healthy, low-porosity hair with a balanced pH holds colors the best, as the cuticle lies flat and traps the color pigments… enjoy!